kperath/k8s_the_hard_way/docs/03-compute-resources.md

 ```

 > An [external load balancer](https://cloud.google.com/compute/docs/load-balancing/network/) will be used to expose the Kubernetes API Servers to remote clients.
+A network load balancer can receive traffic from:
+- Any client on the internet (on the specified ports tcp:22, tcp:6443 ...)
+- Google Cloud VMs with external IPs
+- Google Cloud VMs that have internet access through Cloud NAT or instance-based NAT

 List the firewall rules in the `kubernetes-the-hard-way` VPC network: